+Chapter 4.
 Using the API

 This chapter describes how to use the XenServer Management API from real programs to manage XenServer Hosts and VMs.
 The chapter begins with a walk-through of a typical client application and demonstrates how the API can be used to perform common tasks.
-Example code fragments are given in python syntax but equivalent code in C and C# would look very similar.
-The language bindings themselves are discussed afterwards and the chapter finishes with walk-throughs of two complete examples included in the SDK.
+Example code fragments are given in python syntax but equivalent code in the other programming languages would look very similar.
+The language bindings themselves are discussed afterwards and the chapter finishes with walk-throughs of two complete examples.

+4.1.
 Anatomy of a typical application